Last updated: 19th April 2021

 - Modelling to evaluate moisture risk or to estimate payback.

 - Air tightness tests to check for excessive infiltration and ensure adequate controlled ventilation.

 - Contractor costs, including labour, materials, scaffolding, waste removal and VAT costs.

 - Necessary structural improvements such as repairs to brickwork or floor joists.

 Secondary measures can only be subsidised up to the amount of subsidy provided for primary measures.
 So for example, if you receive a £1,000 voucher for primary measures, then you can only receive a maximum of £1,000 for your secondary measures.
 You’ll need to redeem your voucher for the primary measure(s) that you have installed before being able to redeem your voucher for your secondary measure(s).

-Which home improvements and services aren’t covered by the government green grant?
+Which home improvements and services won’t be covered by my government green grant voucher?

-The following green home improvements are some examples of what’s not covered by the grant:
+The following green home improvements are some examples of what’s not covered by the Green Homes Grant: